andrewmpierce/andrewmpierce.github.io/_posts/22-11-2015-Demo-Day-Recap.md

 This past Friday my cohort wrapped up our Iron Yard experience with Demo Day.
-It was great!
+It was a great experience.
 My project, Ziptrip, went first and we had a pretty good presentation and got a lot of positive feedback from the employers there.
 It was a really great experience to see people really like it!
 I liked that people thought it was as cool as I think it is.